 Bell’s Experimental Notebook

 For the date March 10, 1876, containing his famous quote to Watson.

 Timeline of Alexander Graham Bell

 Biography of Bell

 Bell’s Path to the Telephone

-Interactive timeline of electronic progress leading to the invention of the telephone.
+Interactive timeline from the Institute of Advanced Technology of electronic progress leading to the invention of the telephone.